swcarpentry/DEPRECATED-bc/novice/git/03-conflict.md

 instead of storing everything in one large file.
 There's another benefit too:
-whenever there are repeated conflicts in a particular file, the version control system is essentially trying to tell its users that they ought to clarify who's responsible for what, or find a way to divide the work up differently.
+whenever there are repeated conflicts in a particular file, the version control system is essentially telling its users that they ought to clarify who's responsible for what, or find a way to divide the work up differently.